Last Updated on November 25, 2025 by Christian Adams

 Billy Joel – The Stranger (1977)

-On the other hand, B.J. has some seriously unforgivable jams, including the two royal soft rock stink bombs on the record, “Just the Way You Are” and “She’s Always a Woman”.
-This being a zero sum game, we’re back at square one.
+On the other hand, The Stranger (produced by the legendary Phil Ramone) has some seriously unforgivable jams, “Just the Way You Are” and “She’s Always a Woman”.
+This being a zero-sum game, we’re back at square one.

-Track two “The Stranger” features a whistling bit in place of what probably should have been a David Sanborn sax riff, I dunno, but the rest of the song is B.J. trying to out-faux-funk Steely Dan, and he fails.
-Whistling was dead and buried in rock music by this point.
+Track two, “The Stranger” features a whistling bit in place of what probably should have been a David Sanborn sax riff, I dunno.
+Whistling was dead and buried in rock music.
 John Lennon and Lynyrd Skynyrd made short work of it, hadn’t they?
-And I’m haunted by The Andy Griffith Show theme song.
-If Billy Joel wanted to impress me, he should have tried Tuvan throat singing, or Gregorian chanting.
-I dunno.
-Whistling = jackass.

-Meanwhile, “Scenes From an Italian Restaurant” is trite, bloated and mundane.
-And then, the album ends up with a six-minute reprise of the title cut.
+Meanwhile, “Scenes From an Italian Restaurant” is trite, bloated, and mundane.
+The album ends with a six-minute reprise of the title cut.
 Or whatever is happening on the back end of this album, I dunno.
 I suppose that’s the point.
-There’s nothing really happening with this guy, other than the fact that, aaayyhhheee, even his piano has a New York accent.
+Even his piano has a New York accent.
 And he’s wearing a suit because fuggetabbottit.

 Bob Marley & The Wailers – Exodus (1977)